Back

 This is what I call riding the marketing wave – a dangerous cycle where companies ramp up marketing when sales are down, then cut back as soon as orders improve.
 When leads inevitably dry up, they panic and start marketing again.
 This reactive approach creates a constant boom-bust pattern that prevents sustainable growth.

 It’s a pattern I’ve witnessed countless times.
-A company experiences a downturn in sales and immediately launches various marketing activities – perhaps some advertising, a new website or social media campaign.
+A company experiences a downturn in sales and immediately launches various marketing activities, such as advertising, a new website or a social media campaign.
 When enquiries start flowing and orders pick up, they become too busy to focus on marketing and reduce or stop their activities completely.

 Then, a few months later, when the pipeline empties and sales drop again, they restart their marketing efforts in a panic.
 And so the cycle continues, creating an unstable business model and preventing real, sustainable growth.